foenichs/lingering-arrows/README.md

 # Lingering Arrows Datapack

 Tipped arrows create a area effect cloud of their potion effect wherever they land, giving them and the lingering potion in their crafting recipe a purpose.
 Afterwards, they turn into normal arrows.
 It's a simple change, but it finally gives tipped arrows an reason to be used.
-The datapack can be downloaded at https://modrinth.com/datapack/lingering-arrows.
+The datapack can be downloaded via [Modrinth](https://modrinth.com/datapack/lingering-arrows).

 ### Showcase Video (click)